 - Please do not bring young children who will not be participating in the show unless they are VERY quiet/well behaved.
-It's a long day and there's nowhere for them to safely play.
+There is a park close by with a playground if needed.

-- No loud music, smoking, alcohol, animals outside of service animals/pre-approved animals.
+- No loud music, smoking, alcohol, animals outside of well behaved, specifically trained service animals.